Rent In Cold Blood (1967)

 28/09/2022

 Landmark dramatisation of Truman Capote's non fiction novel which reports on the capture and execution of the murderers of a family in Kansas.
-Two ex-cons on probation (played by Robert Blake and Scott Wilson), brutally slaughter four people during an attempted robbery.
+Two ex-cons on probation, brutally slaughter four people during an attempted robbery.
 The film recreates the events using actual locations and artefacts.
-Blake and Wilson are disturbingly credible.
+Robert Blake and Scott Wilson are disturbingly credible killers.

-While the film argues the futility of capital punishment, there isn't much editorialising.
+While the film argues against capital punishment, there isn't much editorialising.
 The Capote figure in the story, played by Paul Stewart, talks to the murderers but draws few conclusions.
-In profiling the killers, the police explain the types who commit motiveless crime, usually young men from a background of domestic trauma.
+In profiling the killers, the police explain that those who commit motiveless crime are usually young men from a background of domestic trauma.

 0 out of 0 members found this review helpful.